glenbuck503/portfolio/README.md

 ## Known Bugs

-There are no know bugs as of 1/8/21.
+There are no known bugs as of 1/8/21.

 ## Support and contact details